filipay/monitroom/README.md

 Older versions appear to give unexpected errors due to the arpscan lib.

 Get dependencies by running `npm install` in the cloned folder.
 To run `./start.sh`.
 Make sure you have permissions to run.

+Currently the development branch is '**testing**'.
+So be sure `git checkout testing` before starting!